ibexa/documentation-developer/docs/guide/file_management/file_management.md

         enabled: true
 ```

-To check what types are indexed, see under the `ibexa_commerce_search.default.index_content` parameter in `src/Siso/Bundle/SearchBundle/Resources/config/search.yml`.
-This parameter can be overriden, so you use it to index only specific types per SiteAccess or to extend the indexing to other file types.
+To check what types are indexed, check the `ibexa.commerce.site_access.config.search.default.index_content` Service Container parameter.
+This parameter can be overridden for a specific SiteAccess by replacing `default` by its name
 The following file types are indexed by default:

 ``` yaml